-Digital Management Services (DMS), in consultation with collection managers and the Information Technology (IT) department, is responsible for the preservation of the digital files created to manage the collection and the born-digital files that are a part of the Library's collections.
-The Library's Conservation department in consultation with collection managers is responsible for the preservation of all other materials.
+Digital Management Services (DMS) and Information Technology (IT) departments, in consultation with collection managers, is responsible for the preservation of the digital files created to manage the collection and the born-digital files that are a part of the Library's collections.
+The Library's Conservation department, in consultation with collection managers is responsible for the preservation of all other materials.